rescala-lang/REScala/datastructures.md

 # Reactive Datastructures

-Reactive Datastructures is a library of datastructures based on REScala reactive abstractions.
+Reactive Datastructures is a library of datastructures based on Rescala reactive abstractions.
 The library is [compatible with the Scala collection framework](http://docs.scala-lang.org/overviews/core/architecture-of-scala-collections.html).
 Attributes are exposed as reactive values and operations on the structure are updated reactively.